stonemjs/docs/src/docs/architecture/continuum.md

 The **fourth dimension**, the **functional one**, belongs to you — the developer.

 You define your business logic however you like, using the architecture, patterns, or libraries you trust.
-Stone.js doesn’t impose any structure, language(JavaScript/TypeScript), or paradigm.
-It simply ensures your domain logic is triggered at the right time, with the right context, and receives the right data.
+Stone.js doesn’t impose any structure, language(`JavaScript`/`TypeScript`), or paradigm.
+It simply ensures your domain logic is triggered at **the right time, with the right context, and receives the right data**.

 Because **the problem is not the domain — the problem is the context.** And Stone.js solves it for you.